-A recent retrospective that was held at the Pennsylvania Academy of Fine Arts, along with his inclusion in a massive Abstract Expressionist exhibition in the United Kingdom has begun to reverse his snub within art history.
+A recent retrospective that was held at the Pennsylvania Academy of Fine Arts, along with his inclusion in a massive Abstract Expressionist exhibition in the United Kingdom began to reverse the exclusion of his work within art history.

-One of his most significant paintings is Evening Rendezvous, which he painted in 1962.
+One of his most significant paintings was Evening Rendezvous, which he painted in 1962.
 Lewis used his art as a place for him to escape and to work through the emotionally charged experiences of being a man of color in America.
-Evening Rendezvous is known for its distinctive use of red, white, and blue, with Lewis’ color palette indicative of the American flag.
-The white figures, although very abstracted, are said to conjure up images of hooded Klansmen that are gathered around a fire.
+Evening Rendezvous is known for its distinctive use of red, white, and blue hues, with Lewis’ color palette indicative of the American flag.
+The white figures, although abstracted, are said to conjure up images of hooded Klansmen gathered around a fire.

-Lewis’s artwork was based on the pretense of patriotism that existed in America during that time, which was further demonstrated by the Civil Rights Act that began two years later.
-The background in Evening Rendezvous typifies Lewis’ use of atmospheric rinses of color to govern the mood he was attempting to create, as is exemplified by the somber mood that exists within this painting.
+Lewis’ artwork was based on the pretense of patriotism that existed in America during that time, which was further demonstrated by the Civil Rights Act that began two years later.
+The background in Evening Rendezvous typifies Lewis’ use of atmospheric rinses of color to govern the mood he was attempting to create and was exemplified by the somber mood that exists within this painting.

 Franz Kline (1910 – 1962)

 The visual language created by American artist Franz Kline in his artworks was unlike that of any of his peers, which made him an important influence within Abstract Expressionism.
-The techniques he used, as well as his spirited energy when painting, accurately embodied the principles of the movement, which added to his prominence as an Action Painter.
-One of Kline’s notable works from this period, painted in 1950, is Chief.
+The techniques he used, as well as his spirited energy when painting, accurately embodied the principles of the movement, which added to his prominence as an action painter.
+One of Kline’s notable works from this period, painted in 1950, was Chief.